ramaboo/KoalaKanBan/README.md

 ### Functionality & MVP

-- [ ] Koalas can be easily confused, so I help them stay organized by using several categories of tasks Tasks can only be moved around within their respective category.
+- [ ] tasks can be sorted within a status or moved between status'
-- [ ] a task can be moved into and out of any status within its category
 - [ ] Koala's can add new tasks
 - [ ] A seeded the kanban with some starter tasks for the eager koala.